 In the normal course of business, the Company is exposed to a variety of risks.
-For a complete description of the risk factors associated with our business, see Part I, Item 1A "Risk Factors" of our 2021 Annual Report on Form 10-K, which is included in our Annual Report.
+For a complete description of the risk factors associated with our business, see Part I, Item 1A "Risk Factors" of our 2022 Annual Report on Form 10-K, which is included in our Annual Report.

 The Board has ultimate responsibility for protecting stockholder value.
 Among other things, the Board is ultimately responsible for understanding the risks to which we are exposed, approving management's strategy to manage these risks, establishing policies and procedures that monitor and manage defined risks and measuring management's performance against the strategy.
-The Committees-including the Audit Committee, Sustainability & Risk Committee and Social Responsibility & Compensation Committee-play an important role in support of the Board's oversight function.
+The Committee-including the Audit Committee, Sustainability & Risk Committee and Social Responsibility & Compensation Committee-play an important role in support of the Board's oversight function.
 Risk oversight includes understanding the material risks to the business and what steps management is taking or should be taking to manage those risks, as well as understanding and determining the appropriate risk appetite for the Company.
 To define the Company's risk appetite, the Board reviews and approves the annual business plan, budget and long-term plan, strategic initiatives, acquisitions and divestitures, capital markets transactions, financings, capital allocation and capital structure.

 The Board conducts its risk oversight function in several ways.
-The Board monitors, reviews and responds to strategic, commercial, market, financial, sustainability and corporate risks facing the Company by receiving periodic reports from the management team, and through the Committees.
+The Board monitors, reviews and responds to strategic, commercial, market, financial, sustainability, corporate, and safety risks facing the Company by receiving periodic reports from the management team, and through the Committees.
 In addition, for further information about our sustainability governance, see "Our Commitment to Sustainability" above.
 While the Committees each have their delegated responsibilities for identifying and addressing risks, the Board primarily conducts this oversight function through the Sustainability & Risk Committee, which oversees the enterprise risk management process and assesses certain enterprise risks and market, commercial and risk management matters, and the Audit Committee, which oversees risks relating to accounting, internal audit and controls.
-On an annual basis, the Sustainability & Risk Committee reviews, and makes available to the Board, a detailed enterprise risk report.
+On an annual basis, the Board reviews a detailed enterprise risk report.
 Additionally, on a quarterly basis, the Sustainability & Risk Committee reviews an enterprise risk assessment and provides a report thereof to the Board.
 Further, the Board conducts periodic reviews of risks on an ongoing and as-needed basis and receives updates from management during the year on any particular matters relating to risk management or risk controls that management believes need to be brought to the attention of the Board.
-For example, the Company undertook and reviewed with the Sustainability & Risk Committee a detailed evaluation of the Company's enterprise risk program following Winter Storm Uri.
-Following this assessment, the Company made several modifications to its risk universe as well as enhancements to its risk management process in 2021, such as adding a scenario-based analysis of potential high-impact events as part of the assessment.

 The Board maintains oversight over matters related to the cybersecurity of the Company's critical infrastructure, data, or information technology systems and the Company's actions to prepare for, identify, assess, respond, mitigate and remediate material cyber, information security or technology risks ("Information Security").
+In 2023, the Board engaged a third-party advisor to provide cybersecurity oversight training and advisory services to the Board, and appointed Ms. Lagacy as a director, who brings extensive cybersecurity expertise to the Board.
 For additional information, see "-Information Security Risk Oversight" below.
 Additionally, the Board and Sustainability & Risk Committee monitor the ways in which the Company attempts to prudently minimize Information Security risks, to the extent reasonably practicable and consistent with the Company's long-term strategies.

-The table below summarizes the significant role the various Board Committees or similar bodies play in carrying out the risk oversight function.
+The table below summarizes the significant roles the various Board Committees or similar bodies play in carrying out the risk oversight function.